ubc-library-rc/gis-reference-mapping/index.md

 ## Before the Workshop

 1.  **Download QGIS!** QGIS can be downloaded from [qgis.org's Downloads page](https://qgis.org/en/site/forusers/download.html).
 In most cases, you'll want to download and install the **Long term release** instead of the latest release - currently **QGIS 3.40.4 'Bratislava'**.
 This will give you most of the functionality you'll need without encountering the software bugs of newly released versions.
-See the subpage to this page, **[installing QGIS,](./installing-qgis.md), for further guidance.**
+See the subpage to this page **[installing QGIS](./installing-qgis.md)** for further guidance.

 2.   **Download and unzip** the workshop data folder below.
 Download it to a folder on your physical computer, such as Desktop or Downloads, *not* OneDrive.